Skip to the content

 Idaho

-• Exports Hold Steady: Fairly stable levels of food & kindred products exports helped to maintain Idaho state export levels between Q2 2023 and Q3 2023.
-Overall, Idaho exports have remained stable at about $1B per quarter since Q1 2022.
+• Exports Hold Steady: Computer & electronic exports helped to stabilize ID export levels between Q4 2022 and Q4 2023.
+Overall, ID exports have held steady at ~$1B per quarter since Q1 2022.

 Some Notes on the Data